vvhaperen/Free-StudyDrive/readme.md

 ![Load unpacked + Developer mode](assets/04-load-unpacked.png)

 ## After its downloaded; How to use
- Look for the green **Download Document** button on the page (top-right) and press it instead of the StudyDrive download button
+ Look for the green **Download Document** button on the page (top-right) and press it instead of the Studydrive download button

 ![Button location](assets/05-download-button-location.png)

 ## Update the extension if this repo changes

-- After some time, when Study Drive fixes their paywall, we need to change the code
+- After some time, when Studydrive fixes their paywall, we need to change the code
 - What you have to do (as a user), go to `chrome://extensions` and click **Reload**
 - You will find that the download button works again after the reload